 SURG SCI 632 — SMALL ANIMAL SURGERY LABORATORY

-The basic skills necessary for student participation in the surgical management of small animals in the Veterinary Medical Teaching Hospital are presented.
+Basic skills necessary for participation in the surgical management of small animals in the Veterinary Medical Teaching Hospital.

 SURG SCI 634 — SMALL ANIMAL ANESTHESIA LABORATORY